MT-Pseudo/spam-email-detector/README.md

 A new software update is available for your application.
 Please install the latest version to improve performance and security.

-10
-Subject: Weekend Trip Plan

-Hey,

-We are planning a short trip this weekend.
-Let me know if you want to join so we can finalize the travel arrangements.

-Expected result:

-NOT SPAM
-Likely to be spam: 0–20%

 ---